-A group of Norwegian researchers have utilized automated breast density measurements to find out that women with dense breasts are more susceptible to risks of breast cancer.
-Almost 100,000 women as well as 300,000 screening tests were involved in the study.
-The study’s findings were published in the ‘Radiology’ journal on June 26.
+A group of Norwegian researchers has utilized automated breast density measurements to find out that women with dense breasts are more susceptible to risks of breast cancer.
+The study involved over 100,000 women and researchers conducted over 300,000 screening tests in order to reach the inference.

 The author of an editorial accompanying the study and chief of breast imaging at the Yale School of Medicine, Dr. Liane Philpotts stated that dense breasts could not be recognized by a patient on their own and it requires a mammogram test to identify the same.
 She explained that radiologists utilize a standard scoring technique from the American College of Radiology (ACR) for identification of breast density.
 The scoring system involves a scale from A to D in which scores of A and B imply that the subject does not have dense breasts while C and D scores imply dense breasts.
 She also added that almost 50% of women in America screened for breast cancer were found to have dense breast tissue and informed regarding the reduction in breast density with age.